 \subsection{Illustrative Code Example and Results}

-As a code example, we take the model already developed in \Cref{sec_code_dist}, which deploys a \num{2} node-{NN} as a distance estimator between immune and cancer cells.
-The model first extracts two features from the number of vesicles in immune cells; these two features are the amplitude and the time coordinate (peak time) of the minimum of the slope of this sequence; see \Cref{fig_cell2cell} a) and b).
-The {NN} inputs are these two features, and the output is the predicted distance, as illustrated in \Cref{fig_cell2cell}~c).
-Following the work in \cite{basaran2025xai-enhanced}, we implemented the \ac{MPI} method to evaluate the significance of each feature for the {NN}'s output, and also included the \ac{SHAP} value for further illustration.
+As a code example, we use the model already developed in \Cref{sec_code_dist}, which employs a \num{2}-node {NN} to estimate the distance between immune and cancer cells.
+The model first extracts two features from the number of vesicles in immune cells: the amplitude and the time coordinate (peak time) of the minimum slope in this sequence; see the block diagram in \Cref{fig_cell2cell}.
+The {NN} inputs are these two features, and the output is the predicted distance, as illustrated in \Cref{fig_cell2cell}c.
+Following our previous work in \cite{basaran2025xai-enhanced}, we implemented the \ac{MPI} method to evaluate the significance of each feature for the {NN}'s output, and also included the \ac{SHAP} value for further illustration.